janih/DolphinJumpStart/README.md

     ./combined/src/main/java/step_<stepId>/JumpStart.java

 which contains a static main method for execution.
+For the steps 5 to 7 the static main part has been extracted into a starter class.

+    ./combined/src/main/java/step_<stepId>/TutorialStarter.java

 When running the main method you should see the tutorial application.

 Using Gradle you can call the following to start the tutorial application.